PostHog/posthog.com/contents/handbook/strategy/investors.md

 ## Series A

-We have raised a \$9M Series A round, led by Alphabet’s VC firm GV.
+We raised a \$9M Series A round, led by Alphabet’s VC firm GV, with participation from YCombinator's Continuity Fund and Tapas Capital.

+We brought on board Jason Warner (CTO GitHub) as an investor.

 ## Seed